TakahiroSuzukiqq/Ruvision/README.md

  * Duplicate error
    If you will see error associated with database - schama and will not be able to do rake db:migrate, google `duplicate erro ` or `rake db:drop` like [this](https://stackoverflow.com/questions/4116067/purge-or-recreate-a-ruby-on-rails-database).
 But I don't recommend to delete `rake db:drop` & recreate db because you'll lose your existing db.
-I don't take any responsibility to this error and all of the issues associated with this project including README, as well.
+I don't take any responsibility to this error and all of the issues & problems associated with this project including README, as well.

  * "User must exist" error
   When trying to book below error had caused so passed user id inside the `def create` function in the booking controller.